 With 2020 just around the corner, you need to start one-on-one conversational eCommerce with your customers right away.
 You can prepare an audio campaign for your email marketing strategy, as many email marketers already have.
 Also, think about launching your voice support app, which will be exclusive to your brand.

 Highly Personalized – Data-Driven Email Marketing Strategies

-One of the highly fruitful and long-term paying campaigns focus on personalization with the target audience.
+One of the highly fruitful and long-term paying campaigns focuses on personalization with the target audience.
 Over 50% of brands in the market have now realized the importance of personalization one way or another.

 In fact, most brands are now focusing on data-driven campaigns through which they are interacting with their clients in an even more personalized manner.
-They are either collecting the customer data through surveys, forms, tracking their clicks and choices, and providing them an exclusive supplier to the consumer experience.
+They are either collecting the customer data through surveys, forms, tracking their clicks and choices, or providing them an exclusive supplier to the consumer experience.

-This binds a consumer to its core, makes your audience feel valued individually, and converts them in the long run.
+This binds a consumer to its core, makes your audience feel valued individually and converts them in the long run.
 By 2020, this will be among the most widely implemented email marketing strategies.

 Automation in Email Marketing